eda6767/cloud_composer/README.md

 # Apache Airflow - Cloud Composer on GCP

 In this project we are going to create Cloud Composer environment and deploy DAG which contains creating container for Dataproc, running pipeline and shutting down container.
-This solution also will check if this is first time when you run pipeline for given date or it is second time - then deleting data is executed.
+This solution also will check if this is the first time when you run pipeline for given date or it is second time - then deleting data is executed.